Ghasak/Emacs_Config/docs/emacs_fundamentals/emacs_fundamentals.md

 The following configurations for my `Emacs` are based on `spacemecas` configurations.
 Now, everything works flawlessly.

+## Hacking

+- I use the follwing hack to jump in line
+  - Using `f` then type the letter of begging of a word you want to jump to, then `f` again and again, to go back using `F`.
+- To jump with many other options try `space j` which will allow you to jump anywhere you want.

 ## Quick way to navigate between buffers